rohitraturi/Supervised-Machine-Learning/Assignments/Assignment3/Model-Comparison/Comparison.md

 ### Model with 5fold CV
 In caret there is an option to add CV in the model making to check the model performance beforehand.
 I have used k-fold CV with k = 5 for making the model.
 Cross-Validation helps to understand that how the model will perform before implementing it.
 There are many CV methods like k-fold CV, repeated CV, LOCV, Hold-Out CV, Bootstrap.

+Beyond that, caret automatically selects the optimize k value for the model and in my case the k-nearest neighbors are 5 i.e k = 5

 ![5fold CV](https://github.com/rohitraturi/Supervised-Machine-Learning/blob/master/Assignments/Assignment3/Model-Comparison/5fold%20CV.png)

 ![optimize k value](https://github.com/rohitraturi/Supervised-Machine-Learning/blob/master/Assignments/Assignment3/Model-Comparison/optimize%20k%20value.png)